cxl-reskit/cxl-reskit/README.md

 The CMRK comprises both original content and enhancements to external repositories.
 We expect to grow the CMRK over time, in collaboration with the community, to help create a vibrant ecosystem for getting the most out of CXL memory.

 Rather than flattening the code from external repositories, we have sourced external repositories containing various tools.
 This makes it easy to see what was modified, while still supporting easy use of the external tools.
 It also allows us to propose patches to upstream maintainers.

 This code and documentation covers Linux usage and testing.
 Other operating systems are outside the current scope.

+## Recommended System Requirements

+We strongly recommend the following to get the most out of this Resource Kit:

+- The latest release of Fedora or Ubuntu LTS
+  - Currently: Fedora 36 or Ubuntu 22.04.1 LTS
+- The latest kernel package available for your distro
+  - Upgrade on Fedora: `dnf update kernel kernel-devel kernel-headers`
+  - Upgrade on Ubuntu: `apt upgrade linux-base`
+- The `numactl` package installed on your system
+- A system BIOS supporting the `EFI_MEMORY_SP` attribute (see: [About kernel support for CXL memory](#about-kernel-support-for-cxl-memory))

+### Minimum Requirements for Older Linux Distros

+The kernel must be version 5.12 or newer to support basic administration functions for CXL memory devices (TODO: verify).

+In the event that you cannot install Fedora or Ubuntu, we recommend building and installing the latest stable mainline kernel.
+There is community documentation for doing this on [CentOS](https://wiki.centos.org/HowTos/Custom_Kernel) and [Ubuntu](https://wiki.ubuntu.com/KernelTeam/GitKernelBuild), as well as a [generic](https://kernelnewbies.org/KernelBuild) procedure.

 ## Getting Started